-Siberian cedar is used as chewing gum to freshen the breath, stimulate and tighten the gums, for sore throat. it has been used as a wound healer, in topical salves used for respiratory distress sore muscles and joints.
+Siberian cedar resin is used as chewing gum to freshen the breath, stimulate and tighten the gums, for sore throat. it has been used as a wound healer, in topical salves used for respiratory distress sore muscles and joints.
 (Please note, our Siberian Cedar Resin is collected sustainably from the ground and not suitable for chewing).

-A beautiful resin burned on charcoal, Siberian Cedar does not smell like any of our North American Pines but has a unique, sweet, woody, earthy, scent with a hint of musk.
+Siberian Cedar Resin is beautiful burned on charcoal.
+It does not smell like any of our North American Pines but has a unique, sweet, woody, earthy, scent with a hint of musk.
 The smoke is considered to be a powerful cleanser of space and to raise the energy wherever it is burned.

 Often compared to the North American Sequoias, Siberian Cedar is considered the king of the forest and will live for about 800 years towering above other trees and reaching heights of 40 meters and a girth of 2 meters.